Helen Jane Long: Solo Releases

+On 13 September 2024, Long released the single "Shine", in collaboration with Russell Watson; the single came from the duet album of the same name.
+On 25 November 2024, the pair released the single "You (A Christmas Wish)".
+On 22 August 2025, they released a radio mix of "Unremember" as a single.

 Awards

 Long was Radio Classic FM's Guest List Composer in 2007.
 She was also selected as Audio Network's Composer of the Month for February 2010.

 Personal life

 Helen Long lives in the south east of the United Kingdom, where she is an avid water-skier and triathlete.